HalitU/itucsdb1621/docs/index.rst

 Features
 --------

+	* Users can register and sign in to this website.
 	* Users can post their photos.
 	* Users can apply image filtering to their photos to create effects.
 	* Users can share custom filters with other users.